Dragonmystic707/exalted-reincarnated/docs/Dragonblooded/Charms.md

 have the fires of heaven raining down on them—yet their body will still continue its movements.
 Their body will even continue moving through death, holding on their Soul until the scene ends.

+### Falsehood Unearthing Attitude

+**Cost:** 6m
+**Type:** Simple
+**Mins:** Earth 4

+You understand the bedrock upon which people stand on—and when that rock shakes and fails underneath them.

+Make an Earth Roll.
+Should it succeed the target’s Resolve, you become aware of an intimacy, secret, or concept that the target would be willing to betray their own typical morals for.

+### Impossible Strength

+**Cost: --**
+**Type:** Permanent
+**Mins:** Earth 4

+So long as you are in contact with natural stone (which exceeds your body mass at least 2x), you may heave, heft, throw, tow, or otherwise perform Feats of Strength at 10x your normal capacity.